logo

 • Pledging: This commitment signifies your interest in joining that particular fraternity or sorority.

-This gives both sides a chance for mutual evaluation; it’s equally important for students considering rushing as well as for current members seeking new recruits.
+This gives both sides a chance for mutual evaluation; it’s equally important for students considering rushing as well as for current members seeking recruits.

-Rushing ConsiderationsBefore deciding whether you want to participate in rush week, there are few things worth pondering over.To begin with, time commitment.
-Being part of a fraternity/sorority requires dedication — attending meetings, participating in community service events and abiding by certain rules/expectations set by the organization.
+Rushing ConsiderationsBefore deciding whether you want to participate in the rush week, there are a few things worth pondering over.
+To begin with, time commitment.
+Being part of a fraternity/sorority requires dedication — attending meetings, participating in community service events, and abiding by certain rules/expectations set by the organization.

-Moreover, financial obligation: most organizations require membership fees which can be quite hefty depending on the university and specific chapter involved.Last but certainly not least – rush wisely,, meaning choose an organization that mirrors your values and interests.
+Moreover, financial obligation: most organizations require membership fees which can be quite hefty depending on the university and specific chapter involved.
+Last but certainly not least – rush wisely, meaning choose an organization that mirrors your values and interests.
 Remember that joining a fraternity or sorority should enrich, not overwhelm, your college experience.

 The Origin of Rushing in American Universities